 Christine Detrick has served as a director since May 2020.
-From 2002 to 2012, Ms. Detrick served as a director/partner of Bain & Company, Inc., as leader of the financial services practice for the Americas, and a senior advisor.
+From 2002 to 2012, Ms. Detrick served as a director/partner of Bain & Company ("Bain"), as leader of the financial services practice for the Americas, and a senior advisor.
 Before joining Bain, she served for 10 years at A.T.
 Kearney, Inc., including as global leader of the Financial Institutions Group, leader of the Eastern U.S., and as a member of the board of management and board of directors.
 Prior to those roles, she was one of the founding partners of First Financial Partners, a venture capital firm specializing in savings and loan institutions, from 1988 to 1992, and served as the chief executive officer of the St. Louis Bank for Savings.
 Ms. Detrick currently serves on the board of directors of Reinsurance Group of America, a publicly traded reinsurance company, serving as chair of the nominating and governance committee and a member of their compensation and technology and cyber committees.
-Ms. Detrick also serves on the board of directors of Hartford Mutual Funds, a mutual fund company, including as chair of their investment committee and a member of the nominating and corporate governance committee.
+Ms. Detrick will not stand for reelection onto Reinsurance Group of America's board of directors of Hartford Mutual Funds, a mutual fund company, including as chair of the board of directors and a member of the nominating and corporate governance committee.
+Ms. Detrick also serves on the board of directors of Capital One, a publicly traded financial institution, serving on the audit and risk committees.
+She also serves on the board of directors of Altus Power, a publicly traded solar energy company, serving as chair of the board of directors and the nominating and governance committee.
 From 2015 to 2018, Ms. Detrick served on the board of directors of Forest City Realty Trust, a publicly traded real estate investment trust, as chairman of the compensation committee and a member of the nominating and corporate governance committee.
 Ms. Detrick received her B.S. in Economics from the Wharton School of the University of Pennsylvania in 1980.
 Our board benefits greatly from Ms. Detrick's deep experience as both a director and an executive of financial services and management consulting firms, including as a chief executive officer, corporate board member and committee member.